mecon-coin/meconcash-core/doc/README_windows.txt

-Meconcash 0.6.1 BETA
+Peercoin 0.6.3 BETA

-Copyright (c) 2011-2018 Meconcash Developers Distributed under the MIT/X11 software license, see the accompanying file COPYING or http://www.opensource.org/licenses/mit-license.php.
+Copyright (c) 2011-2018 Peercoin Developers Distributed under the MIT/X11 software license, see the accompanying file COPYING or http://www.opensource.org/licenses/mit-license.php.
 This product includes software developed by the OpenSSL Project for use in